Mantis: A Foundation Model for Mechanistic Disease Forecasting: Discussion

 While Mantis shows broad generalization, several limitations merit consideration.
-As shown in \cite{sgnns2025}, the model's performance depends on the diversity and realism of training simulations, though we demonstrate generalization beyond the specific regimes directly simulated during training.
+Though we demonstrate generalization beyond the specific regimes directly simulated during training, the model's performance depends on the diversity and realism of training simulations.
 Additionally, Mantis inherits any systematic biases present in the underlying mechanistic models used for training.
-Another limitation concerns interpretability: back-to-simulation attribution currently operates by identifying training simulations most similar to the input trajectory, and thus can only attribute to mechanisms represented in the training data.
-While Mantis can accurately forecast dynamics outside the training distribution, its explanations are constrained by the set of simulated mechanisms available for comparison.
-Expanding the breadth of simulations used specifically for attribution may enable mechanistic explanations even in out-of-distribution scenarios, since Mantis could still forecast effectively in those situations.
-Future work should explore active learning approaches to identify and fill critical simulation gaps, and develop methods to detect when real-world dynamics fall outside reliable prediction boundaries.

-Mantis illustrates a path forward for scientific forecasting systems that are interpretable, accurate, and rapidly deployable.
-Its out-of-the-box generalization makes it especially well-suited for early outbreak response, rural regions, and low- and middle-income countries---settings where traditional models often fail due to sparse or delayed data.
-By pairing simulation-based priors with flexible neural architectures, Mantis eliminates the longstanding trade-off between generalization and interpretability.
-It offers not just better predictions, but actionable, mechanism-level insights, making it a powerful foundation for future decision support systems in global public health.
+If the simulation framework systematically misrepresents certain disease dynamics---for example, categorically overestimating intervention effects or inadequately capturing stochasticity in small populations, which are typically underrepresented in forecasting evaluation, Mantis included---these biases will propagate to the trained model.
+Future work should explore approaches to identify and fill critical simulation gaps, and develop methods to validate that training simulations adequately span the space of real-world disease dynamics.